FINANCIAL INFORMATION FOR INTERNATIONAL STUDENTS

 - A certified copy of the letter of award or loan approval must accompany any government/corporate scholarship or loans

-- Please carefully read to the Acceptable Proof of Funds guide.
+- Please carefully read the Acceptable Proof of Funds guide.
 Failure to submit acceptable documents will result in the delay or denial of your I-20 request.

 - Because of strict immigration limitations on employment, students should not plan on working as a source of income.